CANADA: Loblaw sees space race easing in H2

 Loblaw said its retail sales were up 2.1%, while its same-store sales increased 1.1% year-on-year.
 Its adjusted operating margin was flat at 4.1%.

 The company's results for the fourth quarter were less strong.

 Revenue was up 2.3% at C$7.64bn.
 Retail sales increased 1.8%.
 Same-store sales grew 0.6%.

 Adjusted operating income fell 0.9% to C$322m.
 Loblaw's adjusted operating margin dipped from 4.4% to 4.2%.

 However, shares in Loblaw closed up 4.75% at C$44.29 as the fall in Loblaw's earnings was not as steep as analysts had expected.

-Loblaw Companies Limited (L) - Financial and Strategic SWOT Analysis Review provides you an in-depth strategic SWOT analysis of the company’s businesses and operations.
-The profile has been compiled b...
+Loblaw Companies Limited (L) - Strategic SWOT Analysis Review provides a comprehensive insight into the company’s history, corporate strategy, business structure and operations.
+The report contains a ...

 Agricultural Products in Canada industry profile provides top-line qualitative and quantitative summary information including: market size (value and volume 2009-13, and forecast to 2018).
 The profile...

 In 2013, grocery retailers showed healthy growth over the previous year despite declining consumer spending, increasing competition due to new entrants, rising square footage in comparison to populat...

 Fruit & vegetables in Canada industry profile provides top-line qualitative and quantitative summary information including: market size (value and volume 2008-12, and forecast to 2017).
 The profile al...